What’s the Difference Between “Poder” and “Conseguir” in Portuguese?

 Mary was going to be late for work.
-She woke up later than usual, burned her toasts, and lost her keys.
+She woke up later than usual, burnt her toast, and lost her keys.
 On top of that, when she was going out, she saw the bus was leaving.
 She ran after it but couldn’t catch it.

 How would you say, “she couldn’t get the bus”?

 Also, you can write a sentence with “poder” and another with “conseguir” in the comments section below.